-Another institution intended to encourge habits of thrift, is the Savings Bank.
-Until 1882-83 the savings bank business was carried on in the three cities of Calcutta, Madras and Bombay by the Presidency banks, and in other places at the Government treasuries.
+Another institution intended to encourage habits of thrift, is the Savings Bank.
+Until 1882-83 the savings bank business was carried on in the three cities of Calcutta, Madras and Bombay by the Presidency Banks, and in other places at the Government treasuries.
 This system did not prove successful.
 The business grew slowly.
-The establishment of savings banks in the post offices was followed by a rapid change, and the number of deposits and the total of the deposits have largely increased.
+The establishment of savings banks in the post offices was followed by a rapid change, and the number of depositors and the total of deposits have largely increased.
 The banks were not started specially for the benefit of agriculturists.
-They are extensively patronised by other classes of the community.2 irregular exaction and other kinds of oppression, to fix his rights and liabilities, to provide simple methods of payment of rent, at the same time to allow the landlords every reasonable facility for realisation of rent and for the protection of their own rights.
+They are also extensively patronised by other classes of the community.